Historic Tours UK (Formerly Historic Tours UK & Greece)

 Overview:

 This tour is designed to give a good overview of the Roman North from the 1st century AD to the Roman withdrawal in AD 410.
-Dr Chappell will give five talks of 30-60 minutes just after breakfast to give the context helpful to the sites we visit.
+Dr Chappell will give six talks of 30-60 minutes just after breakfast to give the context helpful to the sites we visit.
 The focus of the tour is the sites of the Roman North and associated museums.
 The North was heavily militarised so much of what you see will be related to soldiers, their camps and the archaeological remains they have left.

 The tour is exciting and very full but with limited free time except evenings.
 I’m happy to give you recommendations about other sites, restaurants, etc. There will be significant walking at various sites and a degree of vigour and stamina is necessary, especially at Hadrian’s Wall.
 This tour has an unusual amount of travelling because of the widespread locations of Roman sites.